NPA Summit 2026: Session Proposal Guide

 75 minutes | 1–2 facilitators

-Masterclasses are structured skill-building sessions designed to help participants deepen their understanding or develop a new capability.
-These sessions may be sit-and-learn, hands-on, or a mix of both—but the primary goal is teaching something people can apply.
+A structured skill-building session designed to help participants deepen their understanding or develop a new capability.
+Masterclasses can be sit-and-learn, hands-on, or a mix of both.
+The primary goal is teaching something people can apply when they return to their newsroom.

 Interactive Workshop